 Neem leaves are known to be an effective remedy for various ailments.
 Their anti-inflammatory and antibiotic properties make them suitable for treating skin infections such as acne, itching skin, insect bites, eczema, ringworm, and burns.

-Neem can purify the blood and reduce inflammation in the body, as well as help prevent excessive sebum production in your pores which could lead to blackheads or blemishes.
+Neem can purify the blood, reduce inflammation in the body, and help prevent excessive sebum production in your pores, which could lead to blackheads or blemishes.